Transitioning from a cartridge or disposable to a safety razor is a huge leap.

 Aside from the differences in aggressiveness and handle, another difference is the design of the head.

 The Edwin Jagger DE89 is a three-piece razor, which means the top and bottom plate that sandwiches the blade are separate from the handle.

 Merkur 34C, on the other hand, utilizes a two-piece design where the bottom plate and handle are one piece.

 Whether it’s a two or three-piece design does not affect the aggressiveness.

 Some men prefer the three-piece design because it’s easier to clean.
 And other men like the two-piece setup because it’s easier to assemble.
 In the end, your preference will dictate which type of razor to choose.

 Chrome provides decent protection from rust and corrosion, but if you want something that’ll last for decades, then why not consider something that’s stainless steel.

 The Feather AS-D2 is one of the very few safety razors that’s pure stainless steel.
 Since it’s from the land of the rising sun, the level of precision and detail is excellent.

-Like the Merkur and Edwin Jagger, the AS-D2 is a mild razor that looks rather industrial thanks to the deep knurling on the handle.
+Like the Merkur and Edwin Jagger, the AS-D2 is a mild razor that looks somewhat industrial thanks to the deep knurling on the handle.

-Since it’s stainless, it won’t rust or corrode and easily last for years with basic care.
-It’s a three piece design so cleaning this will be easy.
+Since it’s stainless, it won’t rust or corrode and easily last for years with proper care.
+It’s a three-piece design, so cleaning this will be easy.